Hades II spent the better part of six months as a Nintendo Switch 2 console exclusive. That changes next month.

 The wait for console players who skipped Switch 2

-For anyone who has been holding off on a Switch 2 purchase specifically to play Hades II, April 14 is the date to circle.
+For anyone who's been holding off on a Switch 2 purchase specifically to play Hades II, April 14 is the date to circle.
 The game puts players in control of Melinoe, the immortal Princess of the Underworld, fighting through a larger mythic world than the original while the forces of the Titan of Time close in from every direction.
 Supergiant describes the story as one that "continually unfolds through your every setback and accomplishment," which is exactly the kind of loop-driven narrative the studio built its reputation on.